P064F

 5

-If the code returns, check with the manufacturer for available ECM reflash or EEPROM restore procedures.
+If the code returns, check for a manufacturer ECM reflash or EEPROM restore procedure.

 -